 Many defendants facing criminal charges accept a plea agreement because the prosecutor offers a lighter sentence for a crime than what the sentencing guidelines call for.
 This can mean a significantly shorter prison sentence than if the defendant was convicted following a trial, with the possibility of receiving the maximum sentence greatly reduced.

 Depending on the charge and the terms of the plea bargain, a defendant may receive probation or community service instead of jail time.
-If he or she does have to serve time, they may be able to get out sooner than if they had gone to trial.
+If they do have to serve time, they may be able to get out sooner than if they had gone to trial.

 Reduced Charges